SmartBoy84/Digifile/README.md

-## It was a good run, I suppose - Digify seems to have patched this method of file downloading :(
-I have another trick, but won't happen any time soon (under dev)

 # Digifile
 Chrome extension to enable download/preview buttons (i.e., digify scraper)

 ## Installation
-*I haven't compressed it as that makes it difficult to conveniently distribute/access the js utilities*
+>I haven't compressed it as that makes it difficult to conveniently distribute/access the js utilities
 - `git clone https://github.com/smartboy84/digifile/`
 - Go to `chrome://extensions` and `load unpacked`
 - When running, open the console (`inspect views: service worker` in extension page) to monitor the scraping process